Position Title: Accelerated Rehabilitative Disposition Program Supervisor (ARD)

 - Must possess the willingness to travel as needed to carry out the essential job duties.

-- Must possess the ability to make independent decisions when circumstances warrant such action.
+- Must possess the ability to make independent decisions when circumstances warrants such action.

 - Must be able to maintain accurate statistics and records in computer and in files and to provide required reports in a timely manner.